kolkhis/prolug-coursework/homelab_final_project.md

 Got an error at the end, and had to reseat the disk for it to be recognized by the system again.

 As per ChatGPT's advice, I'm going to try to use the `smartctl` tool to check for signs of hardware failure.
+Using `smartctl`, I discovered that the disk had seen 7 years of active use (61,436 hours, 2559.83 days)...
+I'm pretty sure I need to replace it.
+2554 days + 16 hours